skeweddata/skeweddata.github.io/_drafts/spicy_cheese_bread.md

 total weight of the food[^exempt].
 Additionally, the Spicy Cheese Bread bag loudly claimed that each loaf contained a quarter pound of cheese.
-Combining these weights with my general understanding of breadmaking put me on the right track, and a few iterations later I had a loaf that we agreed was functionally equivalent to the authentic item — and a recipe too good not to share!
+Combining these weights with my general understanding of breadmaking put me on the right track, and a few iterations later I had a loaf that I was happy with.

+I should be clear: this recipe is not as good as the real thing — Stella's has over three decades of baking experience, and access to professional equipment that I don't.
+If you live within driving distance of the Dane County Farmer's Market you should absolutely go there to get your cheese bread fix!
+But if you're a Wisconsin expat, a tourist who stopped by the Market one Saturday and got hooked, or just someone who thinks a combination of cheese, bread, and spice sounds like a match made in heaven, I think this recipe is the very best substitute possible.
+Try it and see!

 ## The Recipe